Smartphone Key Smart Lock Pre-Launch Page | CRO Breakdown

 What conversion problem does a smart lock pre-launch page need to solve that a standard e-commerce page doesn't?

-A pre-launch page converts visitors into committed early adopters who will wait, tell others, and ultimately purchase — without yet having a product in hand.
+A pre-launch page converts visitors into committed early adopters who will wait, tell others, and ultimately purchase, without yet having a product in hand.
 The challenge is building enough confidence in the product concept, the company's ability to deliver, and the differentiation from existing smart locks to make that commitment feel worthwhile.
 For a physical security product, that requires specific technical proof (not just 'smart lock') and enough product photography to make the device feel real, not rendered.

 How does the comparison chart approach differ for a smart lock versus other smart home devices?

 Smart locks compete against both traditional keys and existing smart lock brands (August, Schlage, Yale).
 The comparison table needs to address both simultaneously.
 Against traditional keys, the argument is convenience and access management.
-Against existing smart locks, the argument is specifically what Smartphone Key does differently — the comparison chart on this page shows specific features: no app required, works with existing locks, multi-user management, seamless setup.
+Against existing smart locks, the argument is specifically what Smartphone Key does differently, the comparison chart on this page shows specific features: no app required, works with existing locks, multi-user management, smooth setup.
 Each row in the table is a known frustration with either traditional keys or existing smart lock competitors.

 Why do hardware pre-launch pages need technical specifications even when visitors aren't engineers?

 Technical specifications on a hardware product page serve a dual purpose.
 For technically minded visitors, they answer specific compatibility questions.
-For non-technical visitors, they signal that the product is real and engineered — not a concept render.
+For non-technical visitors, they signal that the product is real and engineered, not a concept render.
 A smart lock with published battery life, wireless protocol, and compatibility specifications feels categorically more credible than one with only marketing copy.
 The specifications section acts as proof-of-engineering that increases purchase confidence across the full visitor spectrum.

 What happens after the pre-launch email signup that determines whether the product actually ships successfully?

 The email sequence after signup is where most hardware pre-launches succeed or fail.
-Visitors who sign up are expressing conditional intent — they'll actually buy if the product delivers on its promises and the launch experience is smooth.
+Visitors who sign up are expressing conditional intent, they'll actually buy if the product delivers on its promises and the launch experience is smooth.
 The post-signup sequence should include: a confirmation of what they'll receive and when, a product update cadence that builds anticipation, a founder story that creates emotional investment, and a launch-day email with a frictionless purchase path.
 Pre-launch pages that don't plan this sequence see their signup list convert at under 5% on launch day.
 Well-managed sequences routinely hit 20-35%.

 Want a Landing Page That Converts Like This?